Network Realization Functions for Optimal Distributed Control: Appendix

-Due to the fact that the computed command signals are directly transmitted to the NRF implementation of the controller in Fig.~\ref{2BlockAgain}, without any dynamical state evolution of type \eqref{ss0ab} on their feedback path, we get that $ \phantom{.}^\top$ from Fig.~\ref{fig:eq_con} (which is equivalent to Fig.~\ref{2BlockAgain}) will be given by the realization

-Moreover, since \eqref{eq:plt_ss1}-\eqref{eq:plt_ss2} is stabilizable and detectable, then so is the realization from \eqref{eq:plt_ex_ss1}-\eqref{eq:plt_ex_ss3}.
-That these two realizations also share the same state variables, namely the components of the plant's state vector.
+and then denote the realization of $ $ from \eqref{eq:full_real} as follows With these representations, it is straightforward to check by direct substitution that the closed-loop state dynamics of type \eqref{ss0ab}-\eqref{ss0c} in Fig.~\ref{2BlockAgain} are described by the same set of equations (with respect to the same sets of inputs and outputs) as those in Fig.~\ref{fig:eq_con} when $ \phantom{.}^\top$ is described by the realization Note that, since \eqref{eq:plt_ss1}-\eqref{eq:plt_ss2} is stabilizable and detectable, then so is \eqref{eq:plt_ex_ss1}-\eqref{eq:plt_ex_ss3} and that these two realizations share the same state variables, \emph{i.e.}, the components of the plant's state vector.